semaio/Magento2-ConfigImportExport/docs/config-import.md

 php bin/magento config:data:import config/store dev/therouv
 ```

+The files in the `base` folder will always be imported (if they exist), regardless of which environment parameter has been passed.
+If the base and environment configurations have the same configuration field set, then the environment value for that configuration will overwrite the base configuration.

 ### Recursive folder setup

 If you choose to store your configuration files in subdirectories, e.g. per vendor, the recommended folder setup should look like this: